apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 #### Handling Large Imports

-By default, the Import Service stores all of the data in memory.
+By default, the Import Service stores all the data in memory.
 This may be limiting for ZIPs containing a large amount of data.

 To configure the temporary directory use the application property _atlas.import.temp.directory_.
 If this property is left blank, the default in-memory implementation is used.